romans-adi/leaderboard/README.md

 # 📖 <a name="about-project">Leaderboard</a>

-Simple mid-fidelity single-page application (SPA) that allows players to add their score to the list.
+This is a mid-fidelity single-page application (SPA) that provides a simple way for players to add their scores to a list and retrieve the scoreboard.
+The application uses API requests and local storage to store and synchronize the data.

+The synchronization process ensures that the data remains intact even when there is no response from the server or when data retrieval is not possible.
+When new data is fetched from the server, it is updated in the local storage.
+Additionally, any new scores that were not sent yet, are sent to the server.

+The application logic revolves around comparing the existing data stored in the local storage with the data fetched from the server to ensure consistency and accuracy.

 ## 🛠 Built With <a name="built-with"></a>